datasci611/bios611-projects-fall-2019-arthur0804/project2/README.md

 - Is assistance and clients becoming more nowsdays than before?
 - How many new clients do we help each year?
-- Which family/individual received the most assistance each year from 2000 to 2018?
 - How does each kind of services change each year?
-- Who are our kind denators?

 ## Analysis Approach